bkueng/qMasterPassword/README.md

 #### Miscellaneous ####
-if you have any improvements or suggestions you are welcome to implement them and/or contact me.
+If you have any improvements or suggestions you are welcome to implement them and/or contact me.

-Copyright 2015-2018 Beat Küng <beat-kueng@gmx.net>
+Copyright 2015-2020 Beat Küng <beat-kueng@gmx.net>